Poisonous House Plants

 Notes

 This vine is grown both as an indoor and outdoor ornamental and it has caused poisoning in cattle, dogs, sheep, and humans.
 Symptoms of ingestion are difficulty in breathing, convulsions, vomiting, paralysis and coma.
-Dermatitis is rare but can be severe with weeping blisters which respond slowly to treatment.
+Dermatitis is rare but can be severe with weeping blisters which responds slowly to treatment.
 The berries are bitter so it's unlikely children will consume them in large quantities.

 Hedera helix originates from Europe and in it's native habitat it is an important food source for a large number of insects and birds.
 English ivy is very popular as ornamental plant but this ivy is extremely invasive and is considered noxious in parts of the world where it has escaped into the wild.
 Ivy can become so dense as to exclude other native species creating ivy "deserts", even becoming so heavy as to topple trees - something which does not occur in its native habitat.